Spidy20/Sagemaker-Tutorials/README.md

 In this repository, I will upload required notebooks, data and scripts which is important for the tutorial.

-- Tutorial-1 ► In this tutorial I have explained how we can build and deploy sklearn model with own custom script in Sagemaker environment.
+- Tutorial-1 ► In this tutorial, I have explained how we can build and deploy sklearn model with own custom script in Sagemaker environment.
+- Tutorial-2 ► In this tutorial, I have explained how we can create Rest API for Sagemaker Endpoint using AWS Lambda + API Gateway.

 **More tutorials are coming......**